 Changes that support the sustainability of the plan

-Learn more about changes that will help stabilize contribution rates and provide inflation protection for your pension.
+Learn more about changes that help stabilize contribution rates and provide inflation protection for your pension.

 Improving long-term financial sustainability

-Because of plan changes, the long-term sustainability of the plan will improve with stabilized contribution rates and strengthened inflation protection to support cost-of-living adjustments over the long term.
+Because of plan changes, the long-term sustainability of the plan improves with stabilized contribution rates and strengthened inflation protection to support cost-of-living adjustments over the long term.

 Stabilizing contribution rates

 A rate stabilization account (RSA) was created in 2016 with surplus funds from the 2015 actuarial valuation.
 The RSA has grown to $2.5 billion through investments.

 There is also an inflation adjustment account (IAA), funded by member and employer contributions, that earns investment income.